What is the Protect App-Based Drivers & Services Act?

 What’s the rationale behind 120% above the minimum wage?

 This is a minimum hourly earnings guarantee, and drivers will regularly earn more and have the confidence of knowing they can do no worse than this standard, while engaged in this work.
-Plus, the measure requires 100% of tips paid on top of the minimum earnings guarantee, payment of 30 cents per mile for expenses, a health care stipend, and occupational accident insurance for on-the-job injuries.
+Plus, the measure requires 100% of tips paid on top of the minimum earnings guarantee, payment of 30 cents per mile for expenses, a health care contribution, and occupational accident insurance for on-the-job injuries.

 What time will drivers be paid for?